lindo001/To_do_App/README.md

 # License

-_Rabbit Notes for macOS is an Open Source project covered by the GNU General Public License version 2.
+_Rabbit Notes is an Open Source project covered by the GNU General Public License version 2.

-Happy noting!
+Happy hopping!